Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ### Send Multiple events

 It is possible to send events as a batch when sending multiple events to a topic or a domain.
-This example send a list of CloudEvents using the send method.
+This example sends a list of CloudEvents using the send method.

-**WARNING** To gain the best performance when sending multiple events at one time, it is highly recommended to send a list of events instead of iterating over and sending each event in a loop.
+**WARNING** When sending a list of multiple events at one time, iterating over and sending each event will not result in optimal performance.
+For best performance, it is highly recommended to send a list of events.

 ```Python
 import os